evannn3/Python-Ai-Chatbot/README.md

 ## Features

--'Tell me a joke function' to keep users entertained and add humanistic realism.
+- 'Tell me a joke function' to keep users entertained and add humanistic realism.
 - Memory system to remember basic facts about the user.
 - Mimics a young teenager’s texting style, staying relaxed and friendly.